Our Mistakes

 We think this mistake was largely caused by a failure of training and knowledge sharing with the new donor relations staff:

-Steps we took to improve: To avoid this in the future, we've done the following:
+How we addressed our mistake (posted September 2022): To avoid this in the future, we did the following:

 If you are considering making a cryptocurrency donation and want to know more about the steps we take to prevent fraud, please reach out to donations@givewell.org.